His Dark Roots - Interview with Stephen Kesting

 As I’m sure some of you can understand, the idea of having to work closely with someone else, especially on the ground, used to 'skeeve me out'.
 There is a stark differential between what I was accustomed to - striking, kicking, and takedowns, in contrast to rolling around on the ground with another human being while wearing pajamas, or skin tight clothing.
 In the world of hindsight is 20/20…

 Let me get this out of the way from the start - I emphatically hate people touching me.
-I have issues with physical contact, space invaders, and touchy-feely nonsense.
+I have issues with physical contact, space invaders, faux-hugging, and ‘touchy-feely’ nonsense.
 After many failed attempts at coping, I simply avoid large crowds, parties, grandmas, and priests.
-Chalk it up to a plethora of personal experiences early in life, or just laugh and call me strange.
-Getting my finger lobbed off in a table saw was a more a preferable experience than some weird inebriated schmuck trying to grope me at a party.
-(FYI - a good use for martial arts training)
+Chalk it up to a plethora of personal experiences early in life, or just laugh at me as you will.
+Getting my finger lobbed off in a table saw was a more a preferable experience than some weird inebriated schmuck trying to grope me at a party while pretending we’re long lost friends (a good use for martial arts training).

-Now that I’ve made it abundantly clear how much I dislike physical contact, perhaps no we can relate to one another.
-I imagine if you are still reading this for any other reason than to make fun of me then you have similar issues with physical contact, and this reason has been a primary deterrent to you experimenting with Brazilian jiu-jitsu in the first place.
-Or, you just really hate Brazilian jiu-jitsu and clicked on this artile in the hopes of reading a series of bad things I have to say about it.
-Spolier alert: it is not going to go your way so you can bail now and save yourself some time.
+Now that I’ve made it abundantly clear how much I dislike physical contact, perhaps we can relate to one another, since I imagine if you are still reading this you have similar issues with physical contact.
+This may well be a primary deterrent to you experimenting with Brazilian jiu-jitsu in the first place, or you just really hate Brazilian jiu-jitsu and clicked on this article in the hopes of reading a series of bad things I have to say about it.
+Spoiler alert: you can bail now and save yourself some time.

 False Fears

-Knowing what I know now, I probably would have loved high school wrestling, but that was never going to happen.
-Many foes would have fallen trying to force my fat, chubby, adolescent self into one of those onesie singlets.
+However, in hindsight, I probably would have loved high school wrestling given what I know now, but many foes would have fallen trying to force my fat, chubby, adolescent self into one of those onesie-singlets!

-I discussed this reality with one of my coaches at the time.
-Being practical and grounded in real-world experience he agreed with the problem and suggested that I take up BJJ, to at least a blue belt level.
-The blue belt being a significant achievement in the art of Brazilian jiu-jitsu, showing an individual has gone through the grist mill and survived to a base level of proficiency in self=defense on the ground.
+I discussed this reality with one of my coaches at the time, being practical and grounded in real-world experience he agreed with the problem, and suggested that I take up BJJ.
+His advice was to achieve at least a blue belt level, arguing that the blue belt in BJJ being a significant achievement in and of itself.
+Showing an individual has gone through the grist mill, and survived to a base level of proficiency of self-defense on the ground.

-Holly smashing it at Boston Summer Open 2013
+Holly Cyr smashing it with a winning keylock at Boston Summer Open 2013

-‘Traditional’ martial arts styles are mostly comprised of arts originating from east asia, but for our purposes we’ll include western boxing, kickboxing, muay thai, shuai jiao, and more.
-A vast majority of these styles strictly cover stand-up fighting - striking, kicking, throwing, and maybe joint locks.
+‘Traditional’ martial arts styles, as they are colloquially referred to, are mostly comprised of arts originating from east Asia.
+For our purposes we’ll include — western boxing, kickboxing, tae kwon do, karate, aikido, muay thai, shuai jiao, and more.
+These styles cover one or more of the following modalities in stand-up fighting - striking, kicking, throwing, and at times joint locks.

-A sound and well rounded martial artist in my opinion, wants solutions for these problems.
-Problems such as being stuck underneath someone that has 100lbs of body weight on us, is choking us, or is pummelling us with fists while sitting on our torso.
+How do any of these styles, and wrestling as well, account for a larger, stronger, opponent that wants nothing more than to put us on the ground and pummel us?
+Each and every one of these styles subsist around weight class rule structures in competition.
+A sound and well rounded martial artist in my opinion, wants solutions for these challenges.
+Problems such as: being stuck underneath someone that has 100lbs of body weight on us, someone pinning us and choking us to death with their bare hands, or simply pummeling us with fists while sitting on our torso (mount position).

-We want not only to survive, but to thrive in these situations.
-I have to be frank here - I have seen a variety of nonsensical comments from traditional martial artists when it comes to this very real threat.
-A belief in their minds that the threat of someone controlling us is not real, or that arts such as BJJ are useless.
+Not only do we want to survive, but as fighters we want to thrive in these situations.
+To embrace the suck.
+I have to be frank here - I have seen a variety of nonsensical comments from traditional martial artists over the years when it comes to this very real threat.
+A belief in their minds, or rather a fallacy, that the threat of someone controlling us on the ground is not real.
+That arts such as BJJ are useless.
 These statements include comments such as -

 "I will use my eye gouges, groin strikes, and secret pressure point attacks." - anonymous

-No. No you most likely won't.
+No, you likely won't, or not for long.
 You will be too busy trying to figure out which way is up; panicking to get back to your feet, trying to breath as you gas yourself out (the ground is stressful), and performing silent math calculations on how much your opponent really weighs while they crush the soul out of your body with unrelenting pressure.

 Another comment I see -